-But while you’re here, take a short walk away from West Street to one of many firsts in Connecticut, and a top free historic attraction.
+But while you’re here, take a short walk away from West Street to one of many firsts in CT, and a top free historic Connecticut attraction.

 Tapping Reeve and his wife, Sally Burr Reeve (sister of Aaron Burr of Hamiltonian fame) settled in Litchfield in 1773.
 Mr. Reeve established a legal practice, to which Aaron Burr came to live with them and learn the legal profession.